Azure-Samples/contoso-chat/docs/workshop/in-person-starts/MSIgnite-2024-Skillable.md

 **Instructions Link:** ++https://aka.ms/aitour/contoso-chat/workshop++

-The lab instructions are available at the link above.
-To get started:
-1. Open a new incognito (private) browser window on your workstation
+Open a new private browser in your workstation.

-1. Copy the link above into the browser address bar and navigate to it.
+1. Copy the instructions link to the browser and navigate to it.
-1. Start from the **Setup** section to make best use of your time.
+1. In the "Before You Begin" section, **Select the Microsoft Ignite tab**
+1. Leave this browser open and follow the instructions for the lab.

 ## 2. Azure Credentials

-You will make use of a temporary Azure subscription assigned to this lab instance, with the credentials below.
-You will need these for the setup stage of the workshop.
-Verify that you see both _Username_ and _Password_ values below.
+You will be assigned a temporary Azure subscription for this lab.
+Verify that the _Username_ and _Password_ credentials are not empty below.
+We will use them during setup.

 - **Username:** ++@lab.CloudPortalCredential(User1).Username++
 - **Password:** ++@lab.CloudPortalCredential(User1).Password++

-## 3. Skillable VM
+## 3. Skillable VM Credentials

-The login screen to the left corresponds to the Skillable Windows VM for your lab instance.
-You should **NOT** need to use it for this lab - but it may prove helpful for troubleshooting issues with proctor help.

-Use these credentials to login (username may be preset):
+The Skillable VM has a login screen (left) that we do **NOT** need to use today.
+However, we may need it for troubleshooting (with proctor help).
+The credentials below will be useful for logging in then.

 - +++@lab.VirtualMachine(WRK550-Win11(NEW)).Username+++
 - +++@lab.VirtualMachine(WRK550-Win11(NEW)).Password+++

 ## 4. Time Tracking

-This instruction panel has a _Countdown Timer_ (at the top) showing _"Hours Remaining"_ for lab completion  (with _1h 15 min_ to start).
+This Skillable page has a countdown timer (top right) that will show **Hours Remaining** for lab completion.
+Use this to track time left and decide if you want to do optional steps accordingly.

+- You should start with at least 1h 15min on the clock.
+- You will be notified when there are 10 mins left
- - When the timer expires, the VM will terminate automatically
+- When timer expires, the VM will terminate automatically!

- - When it nears expiry, you will be notified so you can cleanup
+## 5. Revisiting Lab at Home

-You will walk away with a copy of the application in your GitHub profile.
-You can revisit that at home, with the _Self-Guided_ workshop option, to complete the workshop at your own pace, with your Azure subscription.
+By the end of this workshop, you will have a copy of the sample app in your personal GitHub profile.
+Revisit it at home to explore and complete sections at your own pace.

+1. You will need your own Azure subscription for this.
+1. You will need to set the "Before You Begin" tab to **Self-Guided**
+1. Then continue working through the lab steps there.

 ---